 Groups with an origin or destination outside the Capital Metro service area are eligible to receive a $450 monthly subsidy, while vanpool groups traveling exclusively within the service area are eligible to receive a $500 monthly subsidy.
 In exchange for the monthly subsidy, vanpool groups are required to participate in program surveys and log their vanpool trips each month online using a trip tracking system.
 Riders share the cost of the monthly lease, fuel, tolls and any other commute-related expense.
 The monthly cost will depend on the vehicle type chosen by the group, commute distance and the number of riders.

 Vehicle options range from 7-passenger SUVs to full size 8- and 12-passenger vans.
 There are two types of 8- and 12-passenger vans.
 ADA compliant vehicles are available upon request.

-Vanpool fares are paid to the vendor.
+Vanpool fares are paid to the Enterprise.
 Online payments make it easy to pay and manage the vanpool account.
 Changes in the price of fuel and number of participants may affect the monthly costs.
 Since the overall cost of the vanpool is split among participants, the more riders, the lower the individual cost per rider.